Phan Rang–Tháp Chàm

-Phan Rang–Tháp Chàm, commonly known as Phan Rang, is a resort city in Khánh Hòa Province in South Central Coast region of Vietnam.
+Phan Rang–Tháp Chàm, commonly known as Phan Rang, is a former city in Vietnam and the capital of Ninh Thuận Province.
 The community has a population of 207,998 (2023), of which 196,459 (2023) live in the main city.

 Etymology

 The name Phan Rang or in modern Cham Pan(da)rang is an indigenous Chamized form of the original Sanskrit Pāṇḍuraṅga (another epithet for the Hindu god Vithoba).
 It first appeared on Cham inscriptions around the tenth century as Paṅrauṅ or Panrāṅ, and after that, it has been Vietnamese transliterated into Phan Rang.
 The name Tháp Chàm means "Cham Temple/Tower" and is named after the Po Klong Garai Temple in the northern part of the city.

 History

 Champa period

 What is now Phan Rang was formerly known as Panduranga, a principality of Champa kingdom.